 |Oxygen requirement||Can occur in both presence and absence of oxygen||Occurs in presence of oxygen|

-It was discovered by Embden, Meyerhof and Parnas that’s why glycolysis also refers to the EMP pathway, which is named after the scientists.
-The glycolysis process occurs in a cell cytosol i.e. the extramitochondrial soluble fraction.
+It can be defined as the lysis or degradation of a simple carbohydrate, i.e. Glucose into a chemical compound Pyruvate (the anion of the pyruvic acid).
+It was discovered by Embden, Meyerhof and Parnas for which the glycolysis pathway also termed as EMP pathway.
+The glycolysis process occurs in a cell cytosol, i.e. the extramitochondrial soluble fraction.
 It is the linear pathway, which involves sequential chemical modification, each by different enzymes.

-It was discovered by Szent Gyorgyi and Hans Krebs that’s why it also refers to Szent-Gyorgyi- Krebs cycle.
-The Kreb’s cycle occurs inside the mitochondria.
+It can be defined as the oxidation of key intermediate, i.e. Pyruvate that is formed by the glycolysis process into an end product Oxaloacetate.
+It was discovered by Szent Gyorgyi and Hans Krebs for which this cycle is also termed as Szent-Gyorgyi- Krebs cycle.
+The Krebs cycle occurs inside the mitochondria.
 It is the cyclic pathway, where the cycle continues in the same pattern.

-It divides into two phases namely preparatory or investment phase and pay-off phase.
+It has a preparatory phase and pay-off phase.

-It involves the conversion or phosphorylation of Glucose into Glyceraldehyde 3-Phosphate.
+It is also called as the investment phase.
+It involves the conversion or phosphorylation of glucose into glyceraldehyde 3-phosphate.
 During this phase, ATP is consumed by the cell.
-Thus, the preparatory phase involves the following step:
+Thus, the preparatory phase involves the following steps:

-- Uptake of glucose by the cells and its phosphorylation: The glucose is uptaken by the cell and phosphorylates into glucose 6-phosphate.
-This reaction consumes the 1molecule of ATP.
-The reaction is catalyzed by an enzyme “Hexokinase”.
+- Uptake of glucose by the cells and its phosphorylation: The glucose is uptaken by the cell and phosphorylated into glucose 6-phosphate.
+This reaction consumes one molecule of an ATP.
+An enzyme hexokinase catalyzes the reaction.

-- Conversion of glucose 6-phosphate: In this conversion of glucose 6-phosphate to fructose 6-phosphate by the enzyme “Phosphohexose isomerase”.
+- Conversion of glucose 6-phosphate: In this, conversion of glucose 6-phosphate to fructose 6-phosphate occurs by an enzyme phosphohexose isomerase.

-- Conversion of fructose 6-phosphate: In this, conversion of fructose 6-phosphate to fructose 1, 6-biphosphate by the enzyme “Phosphofructokinase-1”.
-This reaction consumes another molecule of ATP.
+- Conversion of fructose 6-phosphate: In this, conversion of fructose 6-phosphate to fructose 1, 6-biphosphate occurs by an enzyme phosphofructokinase-1.
+This reaction consumes another molecule of an ATP.

-- The transition of fructose 1, 6-biphosphate: In this, splitting of fructose 1, 6-phosphate occurs which forms two molecules of triose phosphates.
-One is glyceraldehyde 3-phosphate (Aldotriose) and other is Dihydroxyacetone phosphate (Ketotriose).
-This reaction catalyzes by an enzyme “Aldolase”.
-The reaction of Glyceraldehyde 3-phosphate and Dihydroxyacetone phosphate is the reversible reaction, catalyzes by an enzyme “Triosephosphate isomerase”.
+- The transition of fructose 1, 6-biphosphate: In this, splitting of fructose 1, 6-phosphate occurs, which forms two molecules of triose phosphates.
+One is glyceraldehyde 3-phosphate (Aldotriose), and other is dihydroxyacetone phosphate (Ketotriose).
+Aldolase catalyzes this reaction.
+The reaction of glyceraldehyde 3-phosphate and dihydroxyacetone phosphate is the reversible reaction and catalyzed by an enzyme triosephosphate isomerase.

-It involves the conversion or oxidation of Glyceraldehyde 3-Phosphate to pyruvate.
+It involves the conversion or oxidation of glyceraldehyde 3-phosphate to pyruvate.
 During this phase, ATP is released by the cell.
-Thus, the pay off phase involves the following step:
+Thus, the pay off phase involves the following steps:

-- Conversion of 1, 3-Biphosphoglycerate: In this reaction, 1, 3-Biphosphoglycerate converts into 3-Phosphoglycerate by forming two molecules of ATP.
-This reaction catalyzes by an enzyme “Phosphoglycerate kinase”.
+- Conversion of 1, 3-Biphosphoglycerate: In this reaction, 1, 3-biphosphoglycerate converts into 3-phosphoglycerate by forming two molecules of an ATP through an enzyme phosphoglycerate kinase.

-- The transition of 3-Phosphoglycerate: In this reaction, 3-Biphosphoglycerate converts into 2-Phosphoglycerate catalyzes by an enzyme “Phosphoglycerate mutase”.
+- The transition of 3-Phosphoglycerate: In this reaction, 3-biphosphoglycerate converts into 2-phosphoglycerate by an enzyme phosphoglycerate mutase.

-- Degradation of Phosphoenolpyruvate: In this reaction, Phosphoenolpyruvate converts into Pyruvate by releasing two molecules of ATP, catalyzes by an enzyme “Pyruvate kinase”.
+- Degradation of Phosphoenolpyruvate: In this reaction, phosphoenolpyruvate converts into pyruvate by an enzyme pyruvate kinase along with the release of two ATP molecules.

-In Kreb’s cycle, the process is in cyclic form and it does not involve preparatory and pay off phase, unlike glycolysis.
-It simply involves oxidation of pyruvate (Key intermediate of glycolysis) to Acetyl CoA which initiates the Kreb’s cycle.
+In the Krebs cycle, the process is in cyclic form, and it does not involve preparatory and pay off phase, unlike glycolysis.
+It involves oxidation of pyruvate (a key intermediate of glycolysis) to acetyl CoA, which initiates the Kreb’s cycle.
 The steps of Kreb’s cycle includes the following steps: